sukeshjph/Node_RAG/api/README.md

-# Simple RAG Query Service
+# User Query Processing API

-A minimal Node.js TypeScript API that implements RAG (Retrieval-Augmented Generation) using Azure Cognitive Search and Azure OpenAI.
+A Node.js TypeScript API that processes user queries using RAG (Retrieval-Augmented Generation) with Azure Cognitive Search and Azure OpenAI.
+This API handles the user-facing query processing side of the RAG system.

 ## 🚀 What it does